MicrosoftDocs/azure-databases-docs/articles/cosmos-db/includes/security-glossary.md

 For more information, see [role assignment concepts](/azure/role-based-access-control/role-assignments).

-## Scope

-When you assign a role, you must decide what Azure resources or groups to grant access to.
-The scope of a role assignment defines the level at which an assignment is made.

-For example:

-- A single resource scope applies permissions to just that singular resource
-- A scope set at the resource group level applies the permissions to all relevant resources within the group
-- Scopes at the management group or subscription levels apply to all child groups and resources

-For more information, see [scope overview](/azure/role-based-access-control/scope-overview).

 ## Actions

 Actions define what specific permissions a [role](#role) has for a target resource.
 Actions are strings that typically include the resource type and a descriptive name detailing what permissions the action grants.
 Here are a few common examples: